 The following table sets forth information concerning the six nominees for director elected by the holders of Class A and Class B common stock as of the date of this Proxy Statement.
-Each of our directors serves until their successor is elected and qualifies, and all executive officers hold office until their successors are appointed.
+Each of our Common Stock Directors serves until his successor is elected and qualified.

 Name Age Position with SBS

 Incumbent Nominees for Director

-Raúl Alarcón 57 Chairman of the Board of Directors, CEO and President
+Raúl Alarcón 58 Chairman of the Board of Directors, CEO and President

-Joseph A. García 69 Senior Executive Vice President, CFO, CAO, Secretary and
+Joseph A. García 70 Senior Executive Vice President, CFO, CAO, Secretary and

 Director

-Manuel E. Machado 46 Director
+Manuel E. Machado 47 Director

-Jason L. Shrinsky 76 Director
+Jason L. Shrinsky 77 Director

-José A. Villamil 67 Director
+José A. Villamil 68 Director

-Mitchell A. Yelen 66 Director
+Mitchell A. Yelen 67 Director